cs230-stanford/website-spring-2020/project.md

 * Live demonstrations for end-to-end systems

 We recommend searching for conference presentation sessions (AAAI, Neurips, ECCV, ICML, ICLR etc) and following those formats.

+You can find a sample video from a previous iteration of the class [here](https://www.youtube.com/watch?v=HmDT3NE3dck)

 **<span style='background-color: rgba(246,208,0,0.99);'>The late day policy for the final report and video report is slightly different.</span>**
 - <span style='background-color: rgba(246,208,0,0.99);'>You may use up to **two** late days on either assignment.
 Note that if you submit both two days late, that would be using four late days.</span>